catalyst-cooperative/resume-pandoc/src/christina-gosnell.md

 ## Philadelphia Area Cooperative Association

-Board Member, Policy Advocacy Committee Member
-: 2020 - present
+Board Member, Board Treasurer, Policy Advocacy Committee Member : 2020 - present

 - Advocate for investment in cooperative businesses and housing cooperatives as a tool for affordable housing